howard-stearns/FairShare/README.md

 - **swap market-making** - In this PoC, the _directory_ exchanges between group directly at 1:1.
 - **swap to dollars** - ....
+- **locks**

 - **group statistics** - e.g., volume of transactions, inequality index, and balance of trade with other group’s currencies.
 This is ommitted until we're happy with the basic operations.
 - **delegatation** - giving your vote (on candidates, taxes, etc.) to someone else.
 (Not hard, just not necessary for the basics.)
 - **saving past transactions** - The verified transactions could be signed by the present members and stored for later review.
 - **saving pending transactions** - A submitted signed transaction could be saved until such time as multiple members are present, and then verified.
+- **secret group membership** - In order to avoid failures, the app checks that the intended payee is a member of the receiving currency's group.
+  - It would be nice to keep your membership secret to those outside the group.
+  - Since there are no locks between groups, a transfer between groups takes two steps that cannot be atomic.
+It would be more robust if either the second step could not fail, or if the **FIXME**

 - **trade ratchet between groups** - Does the wealth-condensation ratchet apply to swaps, such that market makers will "condense" the wealth of the actual group members, and eventually only one market maker holding all the coins of all groups?
 In principle, this could be avoided by imposing a transaction fee on group swaps.
 The fee might pay for operations (exclusion mentioned immediately above), and perhaps distributing whats left among the groups.
 Maybe these rates would be voted on by the groups with some weighting.
 While the PoC mechanism could easily be modified to support this, it is out of scope for this project.
 - **additional services** - Other services could be facilitated through the groups, both monetary (loans and payment schedules), non-monetary based on group trust (reputation and message attribution) and mixed (marketplace).
 These are out of scope.
 - **notifications** - An everyday/allday app like this is most convenient if it running in the background, and notifies the user when they have received payment (or other _additioaml services_ activity, see above).
 Given the construction as a PWA, this is easily added.
+- **app ecosystem integration** - It may be worthwhile to integrate the FairShare app into someone else's appstore, SDK, or other eccosystem/platform mechanism.
+(E.g., as a World App "mini-app", which also provides grants.)
+Alternatively, it might be worthwhile to allow other apps to be built into the FairShare platform.
+(See also, _updates_, below.)
+- **localization** - Languages, writing systems, and convensions from around the world.

 - **vaulted group execution** - The module code will not execute if it has been modified, but someone could create a different app that uses the correct module code in a way that allows the app to observe other group members' transactions or votes.
 We can package the app differently so that this is not possible, but this PoC does not do so.
 - **updates** - A mechanism to update the group code.
 Note: Swap systems are often not updatable - new versions run alongside older versions.